University of Auckland student? JOIN OUR TEAM!

 We compete in the University Division of the VEX Robotics Competition.
-In 2015 we competed in the VEX Robotics World Championship, where we became World Champions, adding to our awards from 2015 (Excellence Award, Robot Skills Champion, Programming Skills Champion).
+In 2017 we competed in the VEX Robotics World Championship, where we became World Champions, adding to our awards from 2015 (Excellence Award, Robot Skills Champion, Programming Skills Champion).
 We also won the Community Award for our division, highlighting our volunteering and mentoring efforts back home in Auckland.
 We are part of the Kiwibots contingent of New Zealand high school and university teams.
 An international competition with participants from 40 countries including China, Canada, Puerto Rico, Mexico, Egypt, the UK, Australia and the US, the VEX Robotics Competition tests our understanding and ability to practically implement engineering concepts through a sports-inspired game.

 More recently, AURA has become more and more involved with combat robotics.
 We applied to participate in the 2016 season of Battlebots, but were declined at the final stage of selections.
 Not to be discouraged, in August two members from AURA traveled to Canberra, Australia, where they were crowned RoboWars National Champions (and runner-up too!) after demolishing the competition.
 Following from the success in the 1.36 kg class in Australia, two of our members traveled to Guangzhou, China in August 2017 to fight their 15 kg robot “Dreamcrusher” against the best from across the World.
 After battling their way to the Grand Finals, they finished second place.
 AURA have also created the Mini Robot Rumble competition, with the first event in July 2017, where New Zealand school students fought 1.36 kg robots in a custom made arena.

 We have also competed in the National Instruments Autonomous Robotics Competition (NI-ARC).
 A team of students representing the University travelled to Australia in September 2013.
 Featuring the use of the CompactRIO, NI-ARC requires robots to navigate a maze and complete a task fully autonomously.